-This giveaway is in partnership with Nakturnal, and includes a prize of a LEGO® brick set of the Snapology Mascot Sebastian Gator.
+This post is in partnership with Nakturnal.
 I have received compensation for this post, but all content is my own.

 With eighteen years of birthday parties to plan, it can get tedious (for you AND the kids) hosting your child’s annual birthday at the same ole’ pizza play place.
 Here are ten ideas of different places to host your children’s birthday party this year:

 If you have kids, you have Legos.
 Nuff said.
 Thankfully some super awesome people decided to capitalize on this fact, and you can choose from one of the many kids franchises to hold your Lego-themed birthday party, instead of at home.
 (I don’t even want to THINK about cleaning up that kind of party at home!)

 High tea time for little princes and princesses!
 Call local tea houses and see if they offer birthday party packages for little ones.
 We have even found some that are geared just for kids with dress-up and make-up time before finger sandwiches and petite fours!